Leadership Matrix Survey

 Some may ask, “In order to get a perfect score I would have to max out statements 2 (Nothing is more important than accomplishing a goal or task) and 14 (Nothing is more important than building a great team), but this would be a paradox.”

 One of the mottos of the U.S. Army is “People and mission first.”
 That is, nothing is more important than accomplishing the mission and nothing is more important than looking out for the welfare of the people.
-A good leader can do both!
+A good leader does both!

 For statement 10 - “When correcting mistakes, I do not worry about jeopardizing relationships,” some people might believe that a people-person would put a low score to this question. as they might believe that such a person would not want to jeopardize a relationship.

 However, if a leader really cared about the person, would the relationship (being friends) be more important or would guiding the person on to the correct behavior be more important?
-Lets put it in a “leader” relationship — If you did not correct your learner's mistakes, would that make you a better person?
+Lets put it in a “leader” context — If you did not correct your learner's mistakes, would that make you a better person?
 Probably not.
 Good leaders do what it takes to build and develop the people around them.
-The relationship is not what makes them tick, rather it is more about helping others to grow.
+The relationship is not what makes them tick, rather it is more about helping others to grow and develop into a total person.

 Can people assess themselves?
 For studies, see Learner and Self Ratings.

 A perfect score is a nine in both categories of People and Tasks.
-If you gave yourself a perfect score or close to it, you are being too easy on yourself — you cannot learn if you do not take a Critical Self Reflection of yourself.
+If you gave yourself a perfect score or close to it, you might be too easy on yourself — you cannot learn if you do not take a Critical Self Reflection of yourself.

 For more information on constructing models of this nature, see Modeling.